benhg/JULIA-Take-2/README.md

 1. Add metadata to the sequences in the known transcripts (lane and sample ID)
     a.
 This is done with `aggregate_tag_transcriptomes.py`
-2. Convert the FASTQ raw reads to FASTA, and add metadata to the FASTA tags
+2. Convert the FASTQ raw reads to FASTA, and
     a.
 This is done with `fastq_to_fasta.py`
-3. Build a genome index from all the transcripts
+3. Add metadata to the FASTA tags
     a.
-This is done with `tag_raw_reads.py`
+This is done with `tag_raw_reads.py`.
+It does it in lots of batches for memory consumption purposes
     b.
 This can be assembled into one file with `cat`
+4. Build a genome index from all the transcripts
+    a.
+There is an SBATCH script for this: `star_generate_genome_index.sh`
-4. Run the STAR mapping step from that output
+5. Run the STAR mapping step from that output

 After we see the output from step 4, we'll decide next steps